samarthrajani/-Between-Brussels-and-Britain-Uncovering-the-driving-forces-of-Brexit/README.md

 This repo provides the data, scripts, and all other information for the paper "Between Brussels and Britain: Uncovering the driving forces of Brexit".
 Some notes :

 - The raw data file was too large to push to github, so was saved locally instead.
-The donwload data script contains a fully reporducible method of donwloading the data, it was only saved locally
+The donwload data script contains a fully reproducible method of donwloading the data, it was only saved locally
 - Due to extensive load times, the data was downloaded and cleaned simulatneously in the same script titled '01-download_data.R'
 - Even after cleaning, the dataset was too large to push to github, and making it smaller would negatively affect the model.
 Therefore, it had to be read from a local source.
 - I made an attempt to save the dataset as a parquet file, but the new error due to the update made it impossible